victoriensue/RAIZ/README.md

 RAIZ Protocol is released under [Creative Commons Attribution 4.0 International (CC BY 4.0)](LICENSE.md).

-You are free to use, modify, and commercialize — with attribution to the original authors.
+You are free to use, modify, and commercialize — with attribution to the original author.

 ---

-## Authors
+## Author

-**Victor Iensue** — Creator, Conceptual Architecture **Gustavo Iensue** — Technical Collaboration
+**Victor Iensue** — Creator, Conceptual Architecture

 *São Paulo, Brazil — January 2026*